ArtifexSoftware/mupdf/docs/reference/javascript/types/PDFWidget.rst

 .. method:: PDFWidget.prototype.getFieldFlags()

 	Return the field flags which indicate attributes for the field.
-There are convenince functions to check some of these:
+There are convenience functions to check some of these:
 	:js:meth:`~PDFWidget.prototype.isReadOnly()`,
 	:js:meth:`~PDFWidget.prototype.isMultiline()`,
 	:js:meth:`~PDFWidget.prototype.isPassword()`,